roseTech/storycoder.dev-backend/coding_plan/coding_plan.md

 # 3. Choose your language and tools
 ### Status right now:
-- StoryCoder.dev(https://storycoder.dev/) runs with Wordpress with the Astra Theme.
+- Wordpres StoryCoder.dev (https://storycoder.dev/) runs with Wordpress with the Astra Theme.
 - The subsite https://storycoder.dev/stories runs with wordpress blogposts, fetched from stories stored on https://github.com/roseTech/storycoder.dev.
 ### New changes/ planning:
 - We want to code the story section and store it on https://github.com/roseTech/storycoder.dev-backend to be able to programme new features.
 The new subsite will be running on https://stories.practicecoding.dev.